subeeshb/MEEN-starter/README.md

 Pre-requisites
 --------------

 Ensure Node.js and MongoDB are already installed.
+Stylesheets are written in Sass, so you'll need Ruby and Compass too.
 Refer to the documentation for each for installation instructions.

 The application uses Grunt to build the application.
 Install Grunt using npm with the following command.